 As African-American men, we are deeply disheartened and saddened by America’s continuous tolerance for racism as illustrated in this year’s presidential debate and election.
 To hear the historical “Law and Order” and “Tough on Crime” rhetoric in 2016 triggers a pattern of trauma in our bodies at a cellular level.
 For decades, poor and low-income communities, specifically those of color, have suffered a disproportionate burden of environmental, social, and economic impacts on our quality of life as a result of “Get Tough” politics and policies.

 During this election process, we experienced a sequence of disturbances fueled by an all too familiar story filled with triggering language, behaviors, and archaic rhetoric.
 More troubling is the racial underpinnings that influence this narrative leading to over-criminalizing, policing, and incarceration in our neighborhoods.

 The degradation of our people is not new in this country.
-The historical link to current day examples are not a stretch but in fact part of the very foundation of our experiment with Democracy.
+The historical link to current-day examples is not a stretch but in fact part of the very foundation of our experiment with Democracy.
 People of color still experience systematic suppression in schools, voting, health, and justice.

 Secondly, we must re-prioritize spending of taxpayer dollars by local, state and federal government into developing infrastructure in communities devastated by the overuse of the criminal justice system.
-This work requires real investment of public dollars directly into communities of color and those funds need to be managed by those communities.
-Millions of dollars are needed for investment into small business, housing, education and more importantly services to truly help re-stabilize and restore our communities.
+This work requires a real investment of public dollars directly into communities of color and those funds need to be managed by those communities.
+Millions of dollars are needed for investment into small-business, housing, education, and more importantly services to truly help re-stabilize and restore our communities.

 If there is not an unyielding commitment to support reconciliation and investment that matters, there will be ongoing backlash from our community.
 We must continue to stand up and speak out against this perpetual cycle of oppression that has us on a path of becoming morally and financially bankrupt.